microsoft/debug-adapter-protocol/specification.md

   path?: string;

   /**
    * If sourceReference > 0 the contents of the source must be retrieved through the SourceRequest (even if a path is specified).
 A sourceReference is only valid for a session, so it must not be used to persist a source.
+The value should be less than or equal to 2147483647 (2^31 - 1).
    */
   sourceReference?: number;